mahdertesf/Mahder-AI/README.md

 The primary goal is to bridge the gap between model development in frameworks like TensorFlow/Keras and practical application via web deployment.

+**Note:** The application is not available for live view as it requires high-end GPUs, which are costly.
+Instead, you can clone this code and try it yourself or watch the video I made running both applications (link).

 ## Overview

 This repository contains the codebase for: